agalue/opennms-drift-kubernetes/README.md

 # OpenNMS Drift in Kubernetes

-OpenNMS Drift deployment in Kubernetes through Kops and AWS for testing purposes
+OpenNMS Drift deployment in Kubernetes through [Kops](https://github.com/kubernetes/kops) and [AWS](https://aws.amazon.com/) for testing purposes

+## Requirements

+* Install `kops`
+* Install `kubectl`
+* Intall the AWS CLI
+* Have your AWS account configured on your system

 ## Cluster Configuration

-Create DNS sub-domain, and make sure it works prior start the cluster:
+Create DNS sub-domain, and make sure it works prior start the cluster; for example:

 ```shell
 dig ns k8s.opennms.org